firogh/notes/philosophy/epistemology.md

 As the world changing, it become more complicated and diffcult to live within it.
 I am aware of that we need some principles and methods to live in this world.
 We use rational and sensous abilities to live within it.
+# Neutral being
+* Being apppears in interaction.
+Learn in doing.

-# Imperfect being:
+# Imperfect being
+0. I am not other beings.
+* we are inclinded not to being other beings.
+That's why I was reading kernel book not writing some codes during learning kernel.
+Same to english.
+It's the lowest change of myself.
+It's easy.
-0. the default way we interact with other beings is passive since we are not other beings.
-We are lack of other beings.
+* we don't have their environment that is why we are not other beings partially.
 1. didn't find the precious of self-thinking and doing.(maybe first principle)
 2. unconfident because of lack of controling of other beings.
 3. Lazy and be clined to simple things